 Matt.
 6:24, “……you cannot serve God and mammon”.
 There is no article in the Greek before “theos”.
 Obviously, it is indeed God that one cannot serve along with mammon.

 Jn.
 1:18 reads, “No man hath seen God at any time….”.
 There is no definite article in the Greek before “theos”.
 Obviously, it is indeed God that no man hath seen.

 Acts 5:29 reads, “Then Peter…..said, ‘We ought to obey God rather than men”.
 Again, there is not definite article in the Greek before “theos”.
 Obviously, Peter was saying that they must serve God rather than men.

-In short, the Word of God does not support the idea that because there is no definite article in the Greek before “theos” in the phrase ” and the Word was God” does not mean that the Word was not God.
+In short, the Bible does not support the idea that because there is no definite article in the Greek before “theos” in the phrase ” and the Word was God” that the Word was not God.

 “He was in the world, and the world was made by him, and the world knew him not.”

 We read in Gen. 1:1 that “In the beginning Elohim created the heaven and the earth”.
 Is there any evidence that Jesus Christ fulfilled the office of “Elohim”?
 There is.
 We read in Zech.
 14:4, “And His feet shall stand in that day upon the mount of Olives….”.
 Verse 5, “And ye shall flee to the valley of the mountains….And Jehovah my Elohim shall come and all the saints with Thee”.
 These verses have to do with the second coming of our Lord Jesus Christ.